Kate Shortman

+Progression

 At the 2019 World Aquatics Championships, she finished in 10th place in the solo technical routine and in 11th place in the solo free routine.
 Shortman and Isabelle Thorpe competed in the duet technical routine and duet free routine and they finished in 14th place in the preliminary round in both events.

 In 2021, she competed in the solo free routine, the duet free routine and duet technical routine events at the 2020 European Aquatics Championships held in Budapest, Hungary.

 She finished in 7th place in the solo technical routine at the 2022 World Aquatics Championships held in Budapest, Hungary.
 Shortman and Isabelle Thorpe finished in 9th place in the duet technical routine.

+At the 2024 World Aquatics Championships in Doha, Thorpe and Shortman won the silver medal in the Duet technical routine competition, becoming the first Britons to do so.
+The pair followed this up with bronze in the Duet free routine competition.
+This ensured the duo's qualification for the 2024 Paris Olympics where they won a silver medal.
+This was the first ever medal for Great Britain in artistic swimming at the Olympics.

+Early life and education

+Shortman was born in Bristol.
+She attended Redland High School and Redmaids' High School before attending Clifton High School along with Isabelle Thorpe.
+Shortman earned a Bill Whiteley Scholarship to study International Management and French at the University of Bath.

+Shortman and Thorpe train at the City of Bristol Swimming Club.